KeizerDev/Domainchecker/README.md

 <h1 align="center">Domainchecker</h1>

 <p align="center">
-Domain checking from the terminal at your favorite supplier.
-Just opens your default browser when choosed.
+Check domain availability from your terminal and open your favorite supplier with the choosed domain.
+Just from your terminal.
 </p>

 <p align="center">